LiveWithCodeAnkit/VSDK-Test/README.md

 - **Participant Timeline Visualization**: Displays a timeline for each participant, showing events such as microphone and webcam usage, along with any errors encountered.
 - **Session Health Overview**: Provides a quick overview of the session's health, with a toggle to show or hide participant timelines.
-- **Navigation Bar**: Displays time markers for the session duration, allowing easy navigation through the timeline.
+- **Navigation Bar**: Displays time markers for the session duration, allowing easy navigation through the timeline..
-- **Responsive Design**: Utilizes Tailwind CSS for responsive and modern UI design.

 ## Technologies Used